Gifts in a Jar

 And for those flowers that escaped the honor of being hand delivered to my mother, the horror of a childish sing-song game of "Mama had a baby and its head popped off" or the sharp blades of the lawn mower, there was another level of existence.

-As I worked in my garden last week, pulling unwanted weeds out of the space that would become a haven for tomatoes, corn, peas and sunflowers, I again marveled at the flower that some call a weed.
-And I thought, "If only I had the staying power of a dandelion."
+As I worked in my garden last week, pulling unwanted weeds, I wish that I had the staying power of a dandelion.

-If only I could stretch my roots so deep and straight that something tugging on my stem couldn't separate me completely from the source that feeds me life.
-If only I could come back to face the world with a bright, sunshiny face after someone has run me over with a lawnmower or worse, purposely attacked me in an attempt to destroy me.
+If only I could stretch my roots so deep and straight that something tugging on my stem couldn’t separate me completely from the source that feeds me life.
+If only I could come back to face the world with a bright, sunshiny face after someone has run me over with a lawnmower or purposely tried to destroy me.
 If only my foliage was a nutritious source of vitamins that help others grow.
 If only I could spread love and encouragement as freely and fully as this flower spreads seeds of itself.

 The lawns at my parents' home are now beautiful green blankets.
 The only patches of color come from well-placed, well-controlled flowerbeds.
 Chemicals have managed to kill what human persistence couldn't.